 Indo Ocean Project is a marine research and conservation program in the heart of the coral triangle, training the next generation of dive professionals through our conservation divemaster internship program.
 Our field expeditions in Indonesia hosts international and local research projects on marine megafauna conservation efforts including sharks, rays, turtles, and sunfish.
 We are constantly seeking hardworking and enthusiastic people who take part in our research diver-training program and join the research team.
 You don’t need to be a diver or a scientist to take part!
 Our project relies on the experience and expertise of our volunteers from around the world.

-Indonesia has been ranked the number one shark and ray fishing nation in the world for the past several decades.
-Sharks are targeted for their fins while large rays, such as the manta ray, are prized for their gill rakers.
+Indonesia has been ranked amongst the top shark and ray fishing nations in the world for the past several decades.
+Sharks are targeted for their fins while mobula rays, such as the manta ray, are prized for their gill rakers.
 Both of these items have a high retail price in global Asian markets.
 With the rapid population decline of sharks and rays worldwide NOW is the time for action.
 More data is needed on the life history traits, population dynamics, and abundance of these species and their prey.
 By standardizing data collection projects we can cross reference our target areas in Indonesia to have a better understanding of these endangered species and put forth management strategies to protect key areas such as cleaning stations, breeding zones, and nurseries.

 Conserving Indonesia’s marine environment through research and education whilst training the highest quality dive professionals through our conservation divemaster internship program.